Heckie75/Mipow-Playbulb-BTL201/README.md

 # Mipow-Playbulb-BTL201
 Full-featured shell script interface based on expect and gatttool for Mipow Playbulb BTL201 (and maybe others)

+This script allows to control the bluetooth bulb BTL201 with the Raspberry Pi's Raspian and other Linux distributions.

 ```
 $ ./mipow.exp AF:66:4B:0D:AC:E6
 Usage: <mac> <command> <parameters...>